pitastrudl/wekanwiki/Platforms.md

 * [Wekan bug reports and feature requests](https://github.com/wekan/wekan/issues)
 * [Proxy](https://github.com/wekan/wekan/issues/1480)

+***

+## <a name="ProductionSandstorm"></a>Production: Sandstorm platform, many apps and Wekan, security audited, recommended for security critical use on public internet or internal network.
+Use SaaS or install to your own server.
+Automatic updates.
+Sandstorm Wekan has different features than Standalone.

+Please support Sandtorm [by subscribing to paid plan](https://sandstorm.io/news/2018-08-27-discontinuing-free-plan).
+Free plans will be discontinued because there is not enough paid subscribers to pay for server costs. xet7 has spent countless hours to keeping Wekan working on Sandstorm platform, and [many depend on Sandstorm daily.
+Wekan Team website](https://wekan.team) and [blog](https://blog.wekan.team) run on Sandstorm Oasis, using account paid by xet7. xet7 plans to add more fixes to features to Sandstorm platform.

+Import [does not work](https://github.com/wekan/wekan/issues/1430), needs workarounds.
+Copying/Moving card to another board [does not work](https://github.com/wekan/wekan/issues/1729).
+Google/GitHub/LDAP/SAML/Passwordless email login.
+Free SSL at https://yourservername.sandcats.io domain.

+* **[Sandstorm](https://github.com/wekan/wekan/wiki/Sandstorm)** on Debian 64bit, Ubuntu 64bit

+***

+## Standalone Wekan: Docker, Snap, etc others non-Sandstorm

+Import from Trello, and Import/Export Wekan works.
+Copying/Moving card to another board works.
+Password auth.
+Upcoming: LDAP, OAuth2, etc. Usually for production you just install Ubuntu 18.04 or Debian 9 VM (or without VM) and install Snap.
+Minimum 2 GB RAM required, preferably 4 GB or more.
+Requires KVM/XEN/HyperV VM or Bare Metal, where Linux kernel 3.x or 4.x or newer works, and also Snap works without problems.
+Requires working websockets.

 ## <a name="ProductionDocker"></a>Production: Docker.
 No automatic upgrades, use if you have time to test new release first, and it's critical nothing gets broken.
 Only Standalone Wekan.
+If security is critical, keep behind firewall, without any ports open to Internet.
 * USE
   * Use quay.io image release tags like "1.x" stable.
 * DO NOT USE